List of natural disasters in Indonesia

 Natural disasters in Indonesia can usefully be divided into major disasters, medium level disasters, and lesser disasters which although causing less damage are very common across Indonesia.
 These can conveniently be considered as macro, mezzo, and micro events.
-Policies to respond to natural disasters in Indonesia, which are still in an early stage of being developed, need to develop strategies to deal with each of these different types of disasters.
+Policies to respond deal with each of these different types of disasters.

 The official website of the Indonesian National Disaster Mitigation Agency (Badan Nasional Penanggulangan Bencana) provides frequent updates on disasters occurring in Indonesia.

 Major natural disasters with widespread loss of life

 The following is a list of main natural disasters that have occurred in Indonesia during recent history which have led to major loss of life (broadly defined here as over 500 deaths in the disaster).

 (1) Total death toll unknown.
 The eruption is believed to have had a worldwide impact.

 (2) This is the estimated death toll from the direct impact of the eruption.
 A total of perhaps 70,000 people are estimated to have died from starvation and disease in the area in the months following the eruption.
 See also 1815 eruption of Mount Tambora.

 (3) "Some thousands" are reported to have died.

 (4) Source: MCEER, University of Buffalo, The State University of New York, Major Indonesian Earthquakes of the 20th Century, accessed 29 December 2013.

 (5) This is the estimated death toll in Indonesia.
 An estimated 60,000 more people died in other countries surrounding the Indian Ocean, especially in Sri Lanka.

 (6) The original official death toll was around 2,200.
 However several thousands more, perhaps 4,000 or more, were buried in a major mudslide during the earthquake.
 It has therefore been difficult to compile a reliable estimate of the final toll.
 As of February 2019, it was estimated that over 4,300 died.